MicrosoftDocs/azure-devops-docs/docs/reference/markdown-guidance.md

 <a name="attach"></a>
 ## Attachments

-In pull request comments, you can attach files to illustrate your point or to give more detailed reasoning behind your suggestions.
-To attach a file, drag and drop it into the comment field or select the paper-clip icon in the upper-right of the comment box.
+In pull request comments and wiki pages, you can attach files to illustrate your point or to give more detailed reasoning behind your suggestions.
+To attach a file, drag and drop it into the comment field or wiki page edit experience.
+You can also select the paper-clip icon in the upper-right of the comment box or the format pane in wiki page.

 <img src="_img/attach_files.png" alt="Web portal, Pull Request, Attach files via drag and drop i" style="border: 1px solid #CCCCCC;" />

-If you have an image in your clipboard, you can paste it from the clipboard into the comment box and it will render directly into your comment.
+If you have an image in your clipboard, you can paste it from the clipboard into the comment box or wiki page and it will render directly into your comment or wiki page.

 Attachments support the following file formats: